 Sardinia has nearly 2,000km of coastline and some of the finest beaches in Europe (think white sands and dazzling emerald waters!).

 Beyond blissful beaches and pink granite cliffs, the island has magnificent mountains that are ideal for hiking and the area is renowned for offering great outdoor adventures.

 Much like the blend of coast vs. country, towns and cities in Sardinia offer perfect holiday contrasts.
-Costa Smeralda is a notorious celeb spot with elite hotels, 5-star beaches and models and actos galore.
+Costa Smeralda is a notorious celeb spot with elite hotels, 5-star beaches galore.
 Away from here, the capital of Cagliari offers an insight into the past, with a medieval quarter (known as ‘Castello’) with narrow streets and a 13th century cathedral.

 Visit in May and June to see the island at its best, but avoid it in August unless you want to be swept up in one great big Italian holiday (lots of families from the mainland choose to holiday here in summer!).

-When it comes to food, Sardinian plates and glasses are packed with local produce, including their very own wines (look out for Vermentino for white wine drinkers and Cannonau for red) and cheese galore.
+When it comes to food, Sardinian plates and glasses are packed with local produce, including their own cheeses and wines (look out for Vermentino for white wine drinkers and Cannonau for red).